brunopk/rncamexample/README.md

 > `pod` ([CocoaPod](https://cocoapods.org/)) is a command to manage dependencies for Swift and Objective-C. It can be installed with `sudo gem install cocoapods` (don't install it with `brew`).
 Also, Command Line Tools and XCode IDE is required.

+## Throubleshoting

+Sometimes firewall can block connections to the Metro server.
+Try running it on different port (default port is 8081):

+`npx react-native run-android --port=8082`

+> To test the Metro server just open http:\\localhost:8081